data-flair/java-tutorial/README.md

 ### Brief history of Java
-Java, developed by James Gosling and Mike Sheridan at Sun Microsystems in the mid-'90s, was originally designed for interactive television.
+Java, developed by [James Gosling](https://en.wikipedia.org/wiki/James_Gosling) and Mike Sheridan at [Sun Microsystems](https://www.britannica.com/topic/Sun-Microsystems-Inc) in the mid-'90s, was originally designed for chip-level programming.
 However, it found its true calling as a versatile, platform-independent programming language.
 Java's "Write Once, Run Anywhere" philosophy allows developers to write code on one platform and run it on any other, making it a popular choice for a wide range of applications.

 ### Why learn Java?
-Java's widespread use in web development, mobile applications (Android), enterprise systems, and big data makes it a valuable language to learn.
+Java's widespread use in web development, mobile applications ([Android](https://www.android.com/intl/en_in/)), enterprise systems, and [big data](https://data-flair.training/courses/free-big-data-hadoop-course/) makes it a valuable language to learn.
 It's known for its simplicity, readability, and extensive community support.
 Whether you're a budding software engineer or looking to broaden your programming skills, Java provides a solid foundation for understanding key programming concepts.

 ### Setting up Java Development Environment
 You'll need to set up a development environment to start your Java journey.
 Follow these steps:

-1. Install Java Development Kit (JDK): Download and install the JDK from the official Oracle website or adopt OpenJDK.
+1. Install Java Development Kit (JDK): [Download and install the JDK](https://www.oracle.com/java/technologies/downloads/) from the official Oracle website or adopt [OpenJDK](https://openjdk.org/).
 Ensure your system's PATH variable includes the JDK's "bin" directory.
 2. Choose an Integrated Development Environment (IDE): [Eclipse](https://www.eclipse.org/downloads/packages/), [IntelliJ IDEA](https://www.jetbrains.com/idea/download/), and [NetBeans](https://netbeans.apache.org/front/main/download/nb19/).
 Pick one that suits your preferences.
 3. Write Your First Java Program: Open your [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment), create a new project, and write a simple "Hello World" program.
 This ensures your setup is working seamlessly.